aws-amplify/docs/ios/api.md

 **Delta Sync Lifecycle**

 The delta sync process runs at various times, in response to different conditions.
 - Runs immediately, when you make the call to `sync` as shown above.
-This will be initial run and it will first execute the base query from the cache, setup the subscription and execute the base or delta Query based on when it was last run.
+This will be the initial run and it will first execute the base query from the cache, setup the subscription and execute the base or delta Query based on when it was last run.
 It will always run the base query if running for the first time.
 - Runs when the device that is running the app transitions from offline to online.
 Depending on the duration for which the device was offline, either the deltaQuery or the baseQuery will be run.
 - Runs when the app transitions from background to foreground.
 Once again, depending on how long the app was in the background, either the deltaQuery or the baseQuery will be run.
 - Runs once every time based on the time specified in sync configuration as part of a periodic catch-up.